googlefonts¶

 Rationale:

-The ‘ital’ and ‘slnt’ axes are not supported yet in Google Chrome.
+The ‘ital’ axis is not supported yet in Google Chrome.

-For the time being, we need to ensure that VFs do not contain either of these axes.
+For the time being, we need to ensure that VFs do not contain this axis.
 Once browser support is better, we can deprecate this check.

 For more info regarding browser support, see: https://arrowtype.github.io/vf-slnt-test/